 - Add specific meeting locations with access to a Google Map.
-A useful feature if you’re having a team event away from the workplace.
+This a useful feature if you’re having a team event away from the workplace.

-- Sync your calendar with your group chat applications, or project management software.
-If you use Slack, Asana, Monday.com then you can sync these applications with your Google Calendar – making it easy to save meeting tasks to your calendar.
+- Sync your calendar with your group chat applications or project management software.
+If you use Slack, Asana, and Monday.com, then you can sync these applications with your Google Calendar – making it easy to save meeting tasks to your calendar.

 To understand how these features work, and to help you decide if Google Calendar is right for your business, then I recommend visiting the official Google Calendar Support page for more tips and information.

 Soapbox is a handy little app that integrates with familiar tools to help manage your day.
 People invited to the meeting can contribute to the agenda, stay on task by tracking action items, and view meeting minutes.
 Soapbox also allows you to connect to apps you may already use, such as Google Calendar, Slack and MS Teams.
 By making your meetings easier to organise, and track, then you are well on your way to saving time and, therefore, money.

 - Allow team members to contribute to the agenda easily